+Class II Directors (terms expiring in 2022)

+William Li, MD

+Compensation Committee

-Name Class II Directors (terms expiring in 2022) Age Board Tenure, Principal Occupation, Other Business Experience During the Past Five Years and Other Directorships William Li, MD Compensation Committee Member and Chair 57 Dr. Li, age 57, has served as a member of our Board since January 2017.
+Member and Chair

+Dr. Li, age 58, has served as a member of our Board since January 2017.
 Dr. Li is a co-founder of the Angiogenesis Foundation in Cambridge, Massachusetts, of which he has been the President since April 2000 and Medical Director since December 1994.
 Dr. Li has extensive expertise in the field of angiogenesis and its therapeutic development and clinical applications.
 He trained with Dr. Judah Folkman, who pioneered the field of angiogenesis research.
 Through the Angiogenesis Foundation, Dr. Li has worked in association with the National Institutes of Health, and other major governmental and academic institutions and industry leaders on angiogenesis-related programs.
 Dr. Li received his M.D. degree from University of Pittsburgh School of Medicine.
 He completed his clinical training in internal medicine at the Massachusetts General Hospital in Boston.
-Dr. Li has also served on the faculties of Harvard Medical School, Tufts University School of Veterinary Medicine and Dartmouth Medical School.
-We believe that Dr. Li's experience with working with companies and foundation in the cancer field, combined with his medical training and background, make him qualified to serve as a member of our Board.
-16
+Dr. Li has also served on the faculties of Harvard Medical School, Tufts University School of Veterinary Medicine and Dartmouth Medical

+We believe that Dr. Li's experience working with companies and foundation in the cancer field, combined with his medical training and background, make him qualified to serve as a member of our Board.

-Name Thomas Dietz, PhD Lead Independent Director Audit Committee Member and Chair
+Thomas Dietz, PhD

+Lead Independent Director

+Audit Committee Member

+and Chair

-Compensation Committee Member
+Compensation Committee

+Member